kevinm1075/IlluminateProject/README.md

 The main focus of this project is to develop an AI capable of solving the puzzle in the fewest amount of steps.
 If the player ever needs help, they just simply need to click the "Solve" button and the AI will solve the board from its current state.

 To Do:
 Fix: footer CSS.
 Fix: Board cavas does not work when resized.
 Add: Create more puzzles.
-Add: Better way of displaying moves to solve
+Add: Better way of displaying moves to solve.